gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

 Coming up with that definition is definitely not trivial, and it took mathematicians a lot of effort to figure this out.
 But now that it's there we can just look it up and use it.
-This maye have been one of the very first library functions.

 We can compute \\(2 + 1\\) with: